 Through her private therapy sessions, therapist training programs, Embodied Life Story workshops and Healing Shame workshops she helps people of all walks of life heal their self doubt, discover their creativity and access their true voice.

 Sheila is a leading authority on Healing Shame.
-She developed Healing Shame Therapy work over the last two decades and is the co-creator, with Bret Lyon, of the Center for Healing Shame. in Berkeley, California, a continuing education provider that offers Healing Shame workshops and a full certification and training program to therapists and helping professionals.
+She developed Healing Shame Therapy work over the last two decades and is the co-director, with Bret Lyon, of the Center for Healing Shame. in Berkeley, California, a continuing education provider that offers Healing Shame workshops and a full certification and training program to therapists and helping professionals.

-She is also the creator of the Embodied Life Story Workshops, a theater for shy people and form of Drama Therapy she established 20 years ago that weaves writing, Jungian dreamwork, imagination, and improvisation into embodied storytelling.
+She is also the creator of the Embodied Life Story Workshops, a theater for shy people and form of Drama Therapy she developed 20 years ago that weaves writing, Jungian dreamwork, imagination, and improvisation into embodied storytelling.
 She has directed over 25 full-length productions and hundreds of self-revelatory performance vignettes.

-Sheila offers therapy through her private practice in Berkeley and San Francisco, and also consults therapists over skype and leads workshops in Berkeley and internationally.
+Sheila offers therapy through her private practice in Berkeley and online via Zoom.
+She also provides consultations to therapists via Skype and leads workshops in Berkeley, internationally and online.
 When she’s not transforming lives, you can find her hiking, swimming, dancing, and painting.